 I did gather together some of the left-over bits of meat and gave a local dog watching the proceedings a surprise treat.
 But then, maybe it wasn’t a surprise!
 He may have learned that gatherings such as ours often result in some freebies!

 Not keen on dealing with the impact of even a bit of alcohol on my head while we spent the next four hours rocking back and forth on the bus, I decided to postpone my reintroduction to beer until that evening.
 On the table was a bottle of Bhutan’s finest red wine.
 Later that evening I ended up ordering a can of tonic water!
 Fun guy!

 Tipping is always a big deal at the end of these treks.
 Over the past three evenings, the World Expeditions guide had collected some U.S.$300. to $400. from each of the 16 trekkers and come up with a formula to calculate each support staff member’s share based on their role.
-The tip – and the concern about it shown by the guides from Day 1 – was just another reminder of economic reality trumping the ultimate B.S. of the Gross National Happiness concept concocted by Thimphu’s political elite on behalf of the vast majority of Bhutan’s citizens.
-The Speeches made, thanks given, a few group photos of the support crew and their trekker guests, final handshakes and hugs …
+The tip – and the concern about it shown by the guides from Day 1 – was just another reminder of economic reality trumping what is ultimately the nonsense of the Gross National Happiness concept concocted by Thimphu’s political elite on behalf of the vast majority of Bhutan’s citizens.
+The speeches made, thanks given, a few group photos of the support crew and their trekker guests, final handshakes and hugs …

 As noted elsewhere, World Expeditions was the non-Bhutanese company that organized the trip, brought together the 16 trekkers, made sure that visa and other issues were dealt with, and worked with the local adventure travel agency, Yangphel, to make sure that certain standards were met.
 I was told that WE has been using Yangphel to handle its Snowman trip for the past two years.